mesonbuild/meson/docs/markdown/Reference-manual.md

 endif
 ```

+Takes the following keyword arguments:

-Takes one keyword argument, `required`.
-It defaults to `true`, which
+- `required` defaults to `true`, which means that if any of the languages
-means that if any of the languages specified is not found, Meson will
+specified is not found, Meson will halt.
-halt.
-Returns true if all languages specified were found and false
-otherwise.
 Since *0.47.0* the value of a
-[`feature`](Build-options.md#features) option can also be passed to
+[`feature`](Build-options.md#features) option can also be passed.

-the `required` keyword argument.
+- `native` if set to `true`, the language will be used to compile for the build
+  machine, if `false`, for the host machine.
+If omitted, the language may be
+  used for either.
+Since *0.54.0*.
+The default may change to `false` in a future
+  meson version.

+Returns `true` if all languages specified were found and `false` otherwise.

 ### add_project_arguments()